mrog/unifi-hotspot-rickroll/README.md

 If you're on Linux, consider using a cron job to run `upgrade.sh` periodically so you always have the latest Nginx updates.
 If you do this, you'll accumulate old Docker images that should be cleaned up occasionally using `docker image prune`.

 ### Docker Hub
 You can use the [mrog1/unifi-hotspot-rickroll](https://hub.docker.com/r/mrog1/unifi-hotspot-rickroll) image from Docker Hub.
 Make sure you map port 80 to container port 8080.
-The simplest way to start it is to run `docker run -d -p 80:8080 mrog1/unifi-hotspot-rickroll`.
+The simplest way is to run `docker run -d -p 80:8080 mrog1/unifi-hotspot-rickroll`.

 ## UniFi Configuration
 In your hotspot landing page settings: